vflame6/vflame6.github.io/_posts/2022-07-16-htb-redpanda.md

 ![Log parser](/assets/hackthebox/redpanda/user_agent_handler.png)

 We note that `line` is a string passed to a function.
-We can poison it by by adding an extra `||` to our user agent and then providing a URI.
+We can poison it by adding an extra `||` to our user agent and then providing a URI.

 So, now we have all the information to perform our plan: